Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 Checks are called sequentially and retain decorator order, bottom-to-top.

-Take advantage of this order if, for example, you only want a cooldown to apply if a previous check passes:
+Take advantage of this order if, for example, you only want a certain check to apply if a previous check passes:

 .. code-block:: python